 Please note that this is not a same-day service, nor does placing a hold stop someone else from coming in to the library and checking the item out ahead of you.
 Once the item is on the hold shelf, however, it is reserved for you.

-To make a paging request, log in to Search@UW, locate the record for your desired item, and use the "Local Request" option from the Get It tab.
+To make a paging request, log in to Search@UW, locate the record for your desired item, and use the "Local Request" option under Get It menu.

 You can view the status of your requests from the "My Account" page in Search@UW.
 Items are held under your name at the Main Circulation Desk.